-The Training and Work Pathways Program supports projects that increase opportunities for people experiencing disadvantage and barriers to participation in post-compulsory education and employment.
+The Training and Work Pathways Program (the Program), is the Department of State Growth’s key program to address disadvantage in VET, and supports innovative, targeted projects that support opportunities for Tasmanians facing disadvantage and experiencing barriers to participation in education, training and employment.

 The following are specific program objectives sought by the Program:

 - To increase participation by Tasmanians facing disadvantage in education-related activities that will help people facing barriers into employment.

 - Collaborative relationships between Tasmanians facing disadvantage, community organisations, industry, employers and training organisations to improve life chances in relation to education, training and employment.